MarconiLab/training-courses/gis/animal-health/master-course/src/handling-gis-layers.md

 Warning: *note that what we called a shapefile is actually a combination of files with the following extensions: .shx, .shp, .dbf, ...
 When we want to open a shapefile in GIS software, we are opening the .shp one.* [See wikipedia entry for shapefile](https://en.wikipedia.org/wiki/Shapefile).

 ### 2. Showing attribute table
-A GIS layer has always two facets, representations: geographical (the map istself) and attribute table (spreadsheet) representations.
+A GIS layer has always two facets, representations: geographical (the map istself) and attribute table (tabular) representations.

 In the attribute table, each row corresponds to a map feature (a point, a line or a polygon) and columns attributes recorded for this feature (population, type of disease, ...).